o0lit3/dish/README.md

 ## Output
 By default **dish** outputs the last evaluated statement to STDOUT.
 If the last evaluated statement is an Array or a Hash, the output is formatted as valid JSON.
 If the last evaluated statement is a Scalar, the scalar's raw output is printed to STDOUT.

-This behavior allows you to pipe the output of one dish executable into another and use it has JSON input via stdin downstream.
+This behavior allows you to pipe the output of one dish executable into another and use it as JSON input via `stdin` downstream.

 ## String Interpolation
 **dish** supports string interpolation by injecting a SCALAR block prefixed with a `$` character inside a double-quoted string (`"$(...)"`), for example: `dish -e '(0..9).map:i("i: $(i)").join("\n")'`.
 Any **dish** expression can be included in a string interpolated SCALAR block, but you will need to escape any double quote characters used in your expression.